 Where are Rec Tec (recteq) Grills Made?

-While recteq is among the companies that manufacture and source their parts from China, the central computer and controller is manufactured in-house in the USA.
-The final assembly, quality check, and powder coat of the main metal parts are also finished locally at their main factory in Augusta, Georgia.
+While recteq is among the companies that manufacture and source their parts from China, the central computer and controller are manufactured in-house in the USA.
+The final assembly, quality check, and the finishing touch of powder-coated steel are all done locally at their main factory in Augusta, Georgia.
 This allows them to stay on top of quality concerns and consistently put out products that are tough, durable, and high-quality.
 Jack Bauer would be impressed!

 Traeger Overview